auxysounds/auxysounds.github.io/README.md

 Welcome to the Auxy Sounds project, an informational list of all existing Auxy instruments.
 You can view the source code the project, or contribute to it, at [https://github.com/auxysounds](https://github.com/auxysounds).
+To contribute, [create an "issue"](https://github.com/auxysounds/auxysounds.github.io/issues/new) (this requires a GitHub account).

 ## Table of Contents